Lucas Giolito wants to finish the season in White Sox uniform

 “Yeah, yeah yeah.
 I want to be here,” he told the Sun-Times.
 “I’ve been with this organization since 2017.
 They gave me an opportunity to be in the big leagues an entire year [2018] when I probably didn’t deserve it.
 So I have a lot of loyalty there.”

-The AL Central is the worst division in baseball with the first-place Twins owning a losing record [42-43] and leading the Sox by 5 1⁄2 games going into their game against the Royals Monday night.
+The AL Central is the worst division in baseball with the first-place Twins (42-43) and Guardians (41-42) owning losing records and leading the Sox by 51⁄2 games going into Monday night.
 Insiders don’t expect the Twins to be very active at the deadline.

 “Considering the competitive level of our division, if we can just get hot and fire on all cylinders offensively and defensively, kind of like those last two games in Anaheim it gives me hope we can get back in the race and win the division.
 And I want to be here for that run, especially since after this year it’s like the big question mark.”